 |Conditions||Requires good-faith payment (applied to balance) of $50 per loan and $150 per account|

 How to Qualify for a Sallie Mae Student Loan

 Sallie Mae is accessible to most borrowers, provided you're able to source a co-signer with decent credit.
 Sallie Mae reports that its average borrower or co-signer has an average credit score of 746.
-As of spring 2018, 88% of Sallie Mae borrowers listed a co-signer on their applications.
+The majority of Sallie Mae borrowers list a co-signer on their applications.